Responsibilities and Composition of the Board of Directors

 On November 13, 2018, the Board passed a resolution to introduce a Code of Corporate Governance.
 YFY’s board diversity policy is set out in Chapter 3 (Composition and Powers of the Board), Article 19 of the Code.
 This includes adopting a candidate nomination system and complying with the company’s Director Election Rules and Code of Corporate Governance to ensure the diversity and independence of board members.
 None of the directors is a spouse or a relative within two degrees of relationship as required by Item 3 and Item of Article 26-3 of the Securities and Exchange Act.
 None of the independent directors, their spouses or relatives within the second degree of relationship are directors, supervisors or employees of the Company, its affiliates or companies with specific relationships with the Company and do not hold shares in the Company; nor have they provided commercial, legal, financial or accounting services to the Company or its affiliates in the last two years.

-The professional backgrounds of the Board includes industry, management and accounting.
-The members of our 28th Board of Directors who excel in leadership, operational decision-making, business management and crisis management include directors Jean Liu, David Lo, Kirk Hwang, and Chun-Chieh Huang, as well as accountant Chin-San Wang.
-Our independent directors include Hsi Peng Lu, Yie-Yun Chang, Jin-li Hu are all university professors; and Di-Shi Huang has expertise in criminal investigation.
+The professional background of the directors includes industry, management, and accounting.
+The members of the 29th Board of Directors who excel in leadership, operational decision-making, business management, and crisis management including directors Huey-Ching Yeh, David Lo, and Chun-Chieh Huang, as well as CPA Chin-San Wang.
+Independent directors include Jin-Li Hu and Yie-Yun Chang, both are university professors; and Di-Shi Huang has expertise in criminal investigation.

-Title Chairman Director Director Director Director Independent Director Independent Director Independent Director Independent Director
+Title Chairman Director Director Director Independent Director Independent Director Independent Director

-Jean Liu David Lo Kirk Hwang Chin-San Wang Chun-Chieh Huang Hsi Peng Lu Di-Shi Huang Yie-Yun Chang Jin-li Hu
+Name Huey-Ching Yeh David Lo Chin-San Wang Chun-Chieh Huang Jin-li Hu Di-Shi Huang Yie-Yun Chang

-Basic Background Information Gender F M M M M M M F M
+Basic Background Information Gender M M M M M M F

-Also serves as manager N Y Y N N N N N N
+Also serves as manager N Y N N N N N

 Accounting V